- Reichsburg Castle, Cochem

 Early this morning, Rex Rheni will leave Bernkastel-Kues, and sail to Cochem.
 With the romantic backdrop of neo-Gothic Reichsburg Castle, Cochem is understandably one of the most visited places on the Moselle River.
 An optional excursion is available to the castle, which sits atop a hill cloaked entirely in vines.
 Although most of the castle was rebuilt in the 19th century, the original 11th-century keep still survives.
 You can also visit a local vineyard for a wine tasting.
 Sail for Koblenz this evening.

 The neo-Gothic Reichsburg castle in Cochem was restored in the 19th century and offers wonderful views of the Moselle.
 Once you've toured the castle, a taxi will take you to a local vineyard for an introductory talk and tasting of four regional wines.

 Day 6 Koblenz to Rüdesheim

-Cruise the most stunning stretch of the Rhine, passing Lorelei Rock and numerous castles.
+This morning, cruise the most stunning stretch of the Rhine, passing Lorelei Rock and numerous castles.
 The rock is a symbol of the Rhine and inspired a famous poem by Heinrich Heine, which was set to music by Frederich Silcher.
-Continue to Rüdesheim – perhaps you'll sample the wines this region is famous for in the tavern-lined Drosselgasse, or maybe join an optional excursion to Siegfried’s Mechanical Music Museum in the afternoon.
-(Siegfried’s Mechanical Music Museum optional excursion for 2016 departures will take place this evening).
+Continue to Rüdesheim, where you can perhaps sample the famous wines of the region in the tavern-lined Drosselgasse, or visit Siegfried’s Museum of Mechanical Music.

 While you're moored at Rüdesheim, an optional excursion takes you to one of the main sightseeing attractions in the town – a fascinating museum of automated musical instruments and music boxes.